benjamin-shapiro/benjamin-shapiro.github.io/README.md

   >A low-cost computer vision-based real-time hazard detection system for cyclists, empowering riders with enhanced situational awareness at 10% of the cost of leading LIDAR solutions.
 Uses Kivy (mobile app GUI), the Arduino ESP32-CAM microcontroller (for video acquisition), and Python ML backend.

 * ### NashCalc: The Most Intuitive Way to Game Theorize
   >An intuitive interface designed to improve accessibility to and interactivity with algorithmic game theory libraries through modern web frameworks, reducing the field’s barriers to entry for students and researchers alike.
+Functional for two-player standard form games of NxN dimensions.

   ![NashCalc Title Page](/Images/NashCalc1.png)